The pain that comes with illness or injury can be intense. But the pain of a broken heart hurts at a whole different level.

 Easing the Pain of Heartbreak

 While much of your healing happens over time, there are things you can do that will help you deal with your heartbreak faster.

 Not seeing your ex every day will give you the space to grieve without being constantly reminded that your relationship is over.

 Of course, to do that, you’ve got to be strong enough to tell your ex that you only want to communicate when it’s absolutely necessary (like when you need to talk about the kids).
 It helps to only communicate through text or email.
 Face-to-face communication makes grieving harder.

 You’ve also got to be strong enough to resist the urge to break your own rule whenever you’re feeling down.

 For example, if you need a sitter for the kids on Friday night, the only question you need to ask is “Can you take the kids on Friday night?”
 Asking, “What are you doing on Friday night because the kids need a sitter,” is NOT the same question!

 Every relationship involves some amount of compromise.
 That means that you probably stopped doing certain things you liked doing because your ex hated doing them.
 Or maybe you started doing things you really didn’t enjoy just because your ex liked them.

-Now you can change all that.
+Now you can change that.

 If you don’t know what makes you happy, try thinking back to when you were a kid.
 What made you happy then?
-Do those things again.
+What if you did that again now?
 It doesn’t matter that you feel a little silly sitting on a swing next to a five year old.
 If swinging makes you happy, then swing away!